k22jung/lane-follow/README.md

 * Selecting a Region of Interest
 * Hough Transform

 More details of how these components work together may be found in the commented source file.
+Some fine-tuning is still required to account for all test cases.

 The videos are from [Udacity's Lane Finding Project for Self-Driving Car ND](https://github.com/udacity/CarND-LaneLines-P1).